HoangVu22/Capstone_2-C2SE.20-CJB/README.md

 <a href="https://www.apachefriends.org/download_success.html">PHP</a>,
 <a href="https://getcomposer.org/">COMPOSER</a>,

-In xampp start Apache and Mysql
+In xampp start Apache and Mysql <br>
 Go to /Capstone_2_C2SE.20-CJB by terminal and run:

 ```bash